 The university's authorized representatives will immediately initiate all or some portions of the university's emergency notification system.
-If, in the professional judgement of first responders, issuing a notification potentially compromises efforts to assist victims or to contain, respond to or otherwise mitigate the emergency, the university may elect to delay issuing an emergencynotification.
+If, in the professional judgement of first responders, issuing a notification potentially compromises efforts to assist victims or to contain, respond to or otherwise mitigate the emergency, the university may elect to delay issuing an emergency notification.
 As soon as the condition that may compromise efforts is no longer present, the university will issue the emergency notification to the campus community.
 Once an emergency notification is issued, the university will provide follow up information as soon as possible and as needed.

-Appalachian State University performs a university wide annual test of the system and monthly test of its on- campus Siren Warning System.
+Appalachian State University performs a university wide annual test of the system and monthly test of its on-campus Siren Warning System.
 The AppState-ALERT siren warning system is designed to provide campus students, staff, faculty and visitors with an audible notification of an emergency event that affects campus and enables reaching the larger campus community.
 The university notifies the campus community of the siren testing via email on a monthly basis.

-We encourage members of the campus community to enroll in the AppState-ALERT system.
-We also encourage university community members to regularly update their information at the same site
+We encourage members of the campus community to enroll in the AppState-ALERT system by visiting http://em.emergency.appstate.edu/register-appstate-alert.
+We also encourage university community members to regularly update their information at the same site.